funvill/funvill.github.io/_posts/2017-03-01-notes-from-march_2017.md

 - if you ever code something that "feels like a hack but it works," just remember that a CPU is literally a rock that we tricked into thinking [Tweet](https://twitter.com/daisyowl/status/841802094361235456).
 Not to oversimplify: first you have to flatten the rock and put lightning inside it [Tweet](https://twitter.com/daisyowl/status/841806379962646532)
 - [r/Idiots Fighting Things](https://www.reddit.com/r/IdiotsFightingThings/) - Videos, gifs, pictures, etc. of people fighting inanimate objects.

+### Comics

+- [pbfcomics](http://pbfcomics.com/) - The Perry Bible Fellowship ran weekly in many newspapers between 2004 and 2007, including The New York Press, The Baltimore City Paper, and the UK Guardian.
+During that time, it also won the Ignatz, Harvey, and Eisner awards.
+[The Jubilee](http://pbfcomics.com/270/)
+- [smbc-comics](http://www.smbc-comics.com/) - One of my favorite: [Superman](http://www.smbc-comics.com/?id=2305)

 ### Jokes

 - This is my step ladder.
 I never knew my real ladder.